-The Partnership for Drug-Free Kids is a nonprofit committed to helping families struggling with their son’s or daughter’s substance use.
+Partnership to End Addiction is a nonprofit committed to helping families struggling with their son’s or daughter’s substance use.
 The nonprofit empowers families with information, support and advice to get the help their loved one needs and deserves.
 At drugfree.org, parents can find evidence-based resources and connect to one-on-one personalized guidance to help address a substance use disorder within their family.

 The Partnership’s Helpline staff are trained, caring, master’s-level specialists ready to help parents struggling with their child’s drug or alcohol use.

 Parent Coaching is a peer-to-peer program, where parents seeking help are paired with a specially trained parent volunteer who has traveled the same path of dealing with a child’s substance use.